menyoung/Measure.jl/README.md

 * Signal
 	* required internal attribute: label::Label
 	* Label is tuple type of 'name' and 'unit'.
-	* expose "lazy" evaluation: val() function or .val attribute
+	* must expose "lazy" evaluation: value() function or .value attribute
 	* channels can satisfy some of these traits below:
 * Output extends Signal
 	* source, (optional) on/off